-I remember the sheer panic I felt when I realized my clock had switched to local time.
-One minute, I was enjoying a tropical cocktail; the next, I was sprinting the race of my life as if the cruise depended on it—which it did.
-Dodging crowds, heart racing, I was relieved to see the ship still there but unsure if they’d pull the gangway any second.
-I made it with minutes to spare.
-I swear—never again.
+I remember the sheer panic I felt when my watch showed local time instead of ship time.
+One moment, I was sipping a tropical cocktail; the next, I was sprinting as if my vacation depended on it—which it did.
+I made it just in time, but I swear—never again.

 How can you avoid being the star of the “Pier Dash Show”?
 What are the best ways to ensure you are on board when the ship casts off?
 Here’s your chance to learn from the biggest pier runner blunders.

-Reasons Why Your Ship Sails and You’re Still in Port
+Reasons Why Cruisers Miss Their Cruise Ship and Stay in Port

 “So near, yet so far.”
 It’s a thought many cruisers have as they stand on the pier—almost within touching distance—watching the cruise ship sailing off into the sunset.
 Let’s look at the reasons many travelers get marooned in port.